 MC5, IGGY POP, STOOGES and The Sex Pistols

-The bands the Ramones and lead singer Joey Ramone went seeing and was their musical reference points, and inspiration was bands such as the Stooges, Iggy Pop, and MC5, following they became a part of the emerging culture that later should be labeled punk, a movement that happened on both sides of the Atlantic, partly unaware of each other.
-Later, around 1975 the punk movement across USA and UK were equally admired of each other work, bands such as The Sex Pistols that was a band concerned about the image and concept as a band as much as the music.
+The bands the Ramones and lead singer Joey Ramone went seeing and was their musical reference points, and inspiration was bands such as The Stooges, Iggy Pop, and MC5, following they became a part of the emerging culture that later should be labelled punk, a movement that happened on both sides of the Atlantic, partly unaware of each other.
+Then, around 1975, the punk movement across the USA and U.K. were equally admired of each other work.
+The Sex Pistols an act concerned about the image and concept as much as the music.
 Nevertheless, the Ramones biggest inspirations at that same time were the second album of the Clash “white riot.”
 A highly recommended post; 1970s fashion lookbooks, the only band that mattered, the Clash

-The fashion viewpoint of Malcolm McLaren manager of Sex Pistols and the designer Vivienne Westwood should become during those years 1975–1977 the leading designer duo in the world, what they did with Sex Pistols managed to steal PR of the punk scene and made it difficult for bands that actually were better.
-Their store Sex that later took the name Seditionaries in Kings Road were at the moment the most important fashion store in the world, and the duos were admired of Ramones style, fast and energetic music.
-They understood that The Ramones with their style not only was ahead of their time music wise, they also had a clear vision and concept with their uniform, 3-4-minute songs, and 20-30 minutes concert set.
+The fashion viewpoint of Malcolm McLaren manager of Sex Pistols and the designer Vivienne Westwood should become during those years 1975–1977 the leading designer duo in the world, what they did with Sex Pistols managed to steal P.R. of the punk scene and made it difficult for bands that actually were better.
+Their store Sex that later took the name Seditionaries in Kings Road was at the moment the most essential fashion store in the world, and the duos were admired of Ramones style, fast and energetic music.
+They understood that The Ramones with their style not only was ahead of their time music-wise, they also had a clear vision and concept with their uniform, 3-4-minute songs, and 20-30 minutes concert set.
 A style they also applied to the Sex Pistols.
 Read 1970s punk youth culture and fashion lookbooks

 One – Two – Three – Four, The Ramones Style

 Ramones style from the last half of the 70s, alternative clean punk rock style.
-They represent the iconic look of N.Y and America.
-Their style was simple, clean and the clothes represented by American original brands such as Levi’s jeans, Converse shoes and plain tees with alternative underground band graphics.
-The clothes were not worn, baggy or tight but more like the second skin.
+They represent the iconic look of N.Y. and America.
+Their form was simple, clean and the clothes represented by original American brands such as Levi’s jeans, Converse shoes and plain tees with alternative, underground band graphics.
+The costumes were not worn, baggy or tight but more like the second skin.
 They had a typically anorexic frame rock star body, long hair with the mod cut, pale white skin.

 Shoes, the classic Original American brand Converse Chuck Taylor all-stars.
-Fabric canvas, high or low model, colors black or worn out faded blue and often with plain or graphic tees – fitted and worn out together with a pair of Converse all-star.
+Fabric canvas, high or low model, colours black or worn out faded blue and often with plain or graphic tees – fitted and worn out together with a pair of Converse all-star.
 The combination of a Levi’s 505 or 501, black heavy leather jacket, however, short waist, the mandatory tee and Converse shoes is “The Ramones uniform.”
-A “cartoon-like” classic-rock outfit for both sexes, if you’re in addition if your figure is slim there is possible no way to go wrong.
+A “cartoon-like” classic-rock outfit for both sexes, if your figure is slim there is possible no way to go wrong.

 Levi’s 505 Jeans with Zipper 60’s Style

-Ramones and denim-jeans; Levis 501 lines, a line that has all the varieties of a classic five pocket western Jean with buttons; however, zip fly as the 505 fit that were introduced by the American Authentic brand Lee and picked up by Levis in the 1960s as a part of the skinny fit at that present time.
-A zip fly is a better alternative if you want a really skinny fit as they had in the 1970s, people to a sense of fashion, did lay upon the ground used a tang to push up the zipper or got help to do it, therefore, buttons were no option.
+Ramones and denim-jeans; Levis 501 lines, a line that has all the varieties of a classic five-pocket western Jean with buttons; however, zip fly as the 505 fit that were introduced by the American Authentic brand Lee and picked up by Levis in the 1960s as a part of the skinny fit at that present time.
+A zip fly is a better alternative if you want a really skinny fit as they had in the 1970s, people to a sense of fashion, did lay upon the ground used a tang to push up the zipper or got help to do it.
+Therefore, buttons were no option.
 Instead, 505 jeans designed with the zipper-fly front.
-The 505 that is in the market today is updated and a different model than the 1970s fit.
-The recommended post How to put your soul into Levi’s 501 shrinks to fit jean?
+The 505 in the market today a different model than the 1970s fit.
+The recommended post How to put your soul into Levi’s 501 shrinks to meet Jean?

-My Personal Relationship with The Levi Strauss 505 Jeans Fit
+My Relationship with The Levi 505 Jeans Fit

 T-shirts and Graphic Codes

 Tees graphics with indie and rock band motives.
-Classic tees, N.Y tees, black & white, faded 2 hand look.
+Classic tees, N.Y. tees, black & white, faded 2 hand look.
 The tee was always fitted.
-This is important to remember as it’s an essential style of a skinny fit (Ramones-tees-from-the-70s Kenneth’s at Buddha Jean’s collection).
+This is important to remember, as it’s an essential style of a skinny fit (Ramones-tees-from-the-70s Kenneth’s at Buddha Jean’s collection).
 Read the useful posts; ‘” tees icon one of the punk movements, the fashion revolution started that with Vivienne Westwood, Sex Pistols.
-Lookbooks and youth culture punks” and finally, the post about the significant English band musically as well as fashionable, a band that bridged punk, post-punk and new-wave, the reason U2 started; the almighty The Clash from the UK, most probably besides The Beatles and The Rolling Stones the finest and important bands come out of UK in pop rock history.
+Lookbooks and youth culture punks” and finally, the post about the significant English band musically as well as fashionable, a group that bridged punk, post-punk and new-wave, the reason U2 started; the almighty The Clash from the U.K., most probably besides The Beatles and The Rolling Stones the finest and essential bands come out of the U.K. in pop-rock history.